neondatabase/website/content/docs/manage/endpoints.md

 3. **Optimize any background jobs**

-   If background jobs are needed, reduce their frequency or adjust their timing to allow Neon's autosuspend feature to activate after the defined period of inactivity (the default is 5 minutes).
-For more information, refer to our [Autosuspend guide](/docs/guides/auto-suspend-guide).
+   If background jobs are needed, reduce their frequency or adjust their timing to allow Neon's scale to zero feature to activate after the defined period of inactivity (the default is 5 minutes).
+For more information, refer to our [Scale to zero guide](/docs/guides/scale-to-zero-guide).

 <NeedHelp/>